CP violation induced by neutral meson mixing interference

 where

 consisting of $M_2$- and $M_1$-mixing induced CPV, respectively.
-In a more complete form, they both contain the direct CP asymmetries of $M_1\to M_2$ and $M_2\to f$.
-The double-mixing CP asymmetries are given by
+The double-mixing CP asymmetry is reflected by the terms proportional to

-where some doubly suppressed small quantities are neglected.
-The phase angle dependence on $\phi_1+\phi_2$ clearly indicates that they are induced by the double mixing interference.
-The two terms $S_h$ and $S_n$ have very different time dependence: $S_n$ has sine dependence on $t_1$ and hyperbolic sine dependence on $t_2$, and $S_h$ has hyperbolic sine dependence on $t_1$ and sine dependence on $t_2$.
-The two different types of time dependences can be combined to separate $S_h$ and $S_n$ and perform a complementary analysis.
-It can be observed that in absence of strong phases in decays and mixings, {\it i.e.}, $|q/p|=1$, the double-mixing CP asymmetries $S_h$ and $S_n$ still exist, and it thus provides a clean method to extract CKM phases.
+\end{widetext} where some doubly suppressed small quantities are neglected.
+The phase angle dependence on $\phi_1+\phi_2$ clearly indicates that they are induced by the inference between the $M_1$-oscillating path and the $M_2$-oscillating path.
+The $S_h$ and $S_n$ terms have very different time dependence: $S_n$ has sine dependence on $t_1$ and hyperbolic sine dependence on $t_2$, and $S_h$ has hyperbolic sine dependence on $t_1$ and sine dependence on $t_2$.
+The two different types of time dependence can be used to separate $S_h$ and $S_n$ in $A_\mathrm{CP}(t_1,t_2)$ and analyze the physical implications of each.
+It can also be observed that in the absence of strong phases in decays and mixings, {\it i.e.}, $|\braket{\bar{M}_2^0}{M_1^0}| = |\braket{{M}_2^0}{\bar{M}_1^0}|$, and $|q/p|=1$, the double-mixing CP asymmetries $S_h$ and $S_n$ still exist, and it thus provides a clean environment to determine CKM phases.

 The terms contributing to the denominator of \eqref{eq:acp} are given by

 with suppressed terms neglected.